nzbin/InDiv/README.md

 9. 2018-05-11 strengthen `es-repeat` and function in Template Syntax

+9. 2018-05-18 fix `es-repeat`
+  - declareTemplate must be parceled by a father Dom in class `Controller`
+  - fix es-repeat can't be compiled exactly

 ## Basic Usage

 1. Create a root DOM for route which id is root: